-Adolfo Kaminsky, born in 1925 in Argentina, has become a legend: the resister and forger known for specializing in the manufacture of false papers during World War II.
+Adolfo Kaminsky, born in 1925 in Argentina and deceased in January 2023, has become a legend: the resister and forger known for specializing in the manufacture of false papers during World War II.
 He wanted to be a painter, he became a secretive photographer, reluctant to show his work – before the Museum of Jewish Art and History (mahJ) in Paris shed light on dozens of snapshots taken over decades.
 A clandestine life, in his work as in his commitments: after the war, he makes false papers for the Haganah, he is the forger of the networks of support for Algerian independence in the 1950s and 1960s, that of the revolutionaries of South America as well as opponents of dictatorships in Spain, Portugal and Greece… The philosopher Elisabeth de Fontenay attests to her admiration.

 The craft of forgery, like the photographic shot, prompts us to wonder about authenticity, the here and now of the original, the authority of the thing itself, which, escaping reproduction, cannot, all the more so, be forged.
 And yet, what a true, truthful and genuine life it was for Adolfo Kaminsky, this forger, this genius craftsman in the service of survival and freedom, this artist-photographer who tried, when he had the freedom to exist, to translate the beauty of the world in fragments!
 A man, true to himself, who worked in the shadow of clandestine laboratories and in the light captured by the Rolleiflex.